Preventive Maintenance Scheduling Made Easy

-Now that you have a preemptive plan in place, put all the pieces together into one cohesive plan that can be presented to your organization's head team.
+Now that you have a preemptive plan in place, put all the pieces together into one cohesive plan that can be presented to your organisation's head team.
 Share your findings, the costs associated, and most importantly, the costs saved by taking these actions on.
 End with action items, parties involved, and next-steps that your team can move on right away.

 It is worth noting that your plan will likely change as you start conducting the actual maintenance tasks, which brings us to our next point...

-Editing & Optimization
+Editing & Optimisation

 No matter how much you refine a plan, it rarely stays to course.
 Once you have gotten one month, three months, or six months into your preventive scheduled maintenance plan, you will likely start to notice what's working and what isn't.